 It’s unclear whether the Corrigans were caught in a scam, but it is important to remember that the laws in other countries can vary significantly from U.S. law.
 Checking with the U.S. State Department for advice and warnings for your intended destination is a critical part of successful travel planning.

 Concerning the Dominican Republic, the State Department does not outright advise against driving there but it does point out the many perils that a driver may encounter and explains:

 Dominican law requires that a driver be taken into custody for being involved in an accident that causes serious injury or death, even if the driver is insured and appears not to have been at fault.
 The minimum detention period is 48 hours; however, detentions frequently last until a judicial decision is reached, or until a waiver is signed by the injured party.

 And this is exactly what happened to Patrick Corrigan.

-We are sorry when we hear such an awful travel story.
 We hope that the previously mentioned motorcyclist has recovered and that the Corrigans can use their travel vouchers for a future vacation that, we presume, will not be to the Dominican Republic.